Blue Touch Paper – noun

 Steve Reich's Clapping Music app

-In 2015 we launched a ground-breaking game for iOS, which has been downloaded over 120,000 times.
+In 2015 we launched a ground-breaking game for iOS, which has been downloaded nearly 500,000 times to date.
 Built by Touchpress and supported by the Digital R&D Fund for the Arts, the London Sinfonietta continues to run workshops around the world for high scorers, whilst Queen Mary University of London are researching the impact on rhythm acquisition for players.
 Download the Clapping Music app and get playing.